wellandlighthouse/CDN-Sync-Tool/readme.txt

 * Lots of bug fixes
 * New JS/CSS combination method is a lot better
 * SFTP CDN support
+* Note: after upgrade you will need to delete the WP Super Cache cache before combined JS/CSS files are correctly pulled - first page load will take a very long time as it combines and caches

 = 0.6 =